MattOates/Stats/README.md

 Stats
 =====

 Perl6 statistics modules.
-Aims to be a partial clone/ripoff of R and Pandas in Python.
+Long term aim is to make a partial clone/ripoff of basic R functionality or Pandas from Python.
 Currently has some basic statistics functions revolving around averages.

 ##Contributing
 Feel free to PR anything you want.
 Please add some tests to t/ for any new classes/features.